 - Another Orson Welles example would be a series of radio commercials he did for Findus food products circa 1970, best known as the "Frozen Peas" tape thanks to an ad for those being the first one in the recording session.
 As taping progresses, Welles, who apparently Took the Bad Commercial Seriously, repeatedly stops to mock the copy he's supposed to read, complains about the director's instructions, gets increasingly agitated, and finally leaves the studio in disgust.
-(The incident was later spoofed in episodes of Pinky and the Brain, The Critic, and Futurama, all utilizing voice actor Maurice LaMarche's dead-on Welles impersonation).
+The incident was later spoofed in episodes of Pinky and the Brain, The Critic, and Futurama, all utilizing voice actor Maurice LaMarche's dead-on Welles impersonation.

 - Jim Gaffigan's Saturn commercial outtakes have made their way to the internet.
 They have a good ten minutes of trying to get this guy to focus.

 - The video magazine PlayStation Underground had an outtakes clip from a commercial where two older people mess up repeatedly during the filming of a Playstation commercial.
 It's hard to find by itself, but a few issues later PU let Mike and the Bots from Mystery Science Theater 3000 riff all of their opening segments, and MST3K's riffing took the already-funny segment Up to Eleven.
 You can watch it here, the outtakes segment starts at 2:30.

 - The fan-made tribute movie River City Rumble has an outtake reel of various mistakes, and some goofier takes on some scenes, including one where the actors are dancing in the background for no reason whatsoever (well, it might be a Shout-Out to God Hand...).
 Better yet, the last scene on the reel is when one actor (a black guy) accidentally gets his lip busted open and comments on the scenario, which makes everyone die laughing: